kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 We then delete 4 from the leaf contain 3 and 4.
 This operation only shifts keys.
 No new nodes are created or deleted, and **the tree remains balanced**.

-**Case 2: Merge with Sibling**
+**Case 2: Fuse with Parent and Sibling**

-If each adjacent sibling (there are at most two) is a 2-node, we "steal" a key from the parent, which we know is a 3- or 4-node (because if it was a 2-node, it has already been converted to a 3- or 4-node), and merge the node with its sibling, creating a 4-node.
+If each adjacent sibling (there are at most two) is a 2-node, and if the parent is a 3- or 4-node, we steal a key from the parent and we steal key from a sibling, fusing these two stolen keys with the 2-node, turning it into a 4-node.
+The sibling is deleted, and its children adopted by the 4-node.
+The parent is down-sized.
-We shift all children affected as needed.

 For example, say, we wish to delete 6 from our first example:

 .. figure:: ../images/delete-barrow-1.jpg
    :align: center